unibe-icelab/thz-image-explorer/paper/paper.md

 browse through directories containing multiple scans and is also displayed upon opening a scan.

-THz Image Explorer supports drag & drop of `.thz` files, so that the user can easily open files from the file.
+THz Image Explorer supports drag & drop of `.thz`, `.thzimg` and `.thzswp` files, so that the user can easily open files from the file.

 The 3D structure can be exported as a `.vtu` file for further analysis (e.g. with [ParaView](https://www.paraview.org) ).